IlyaIbragimov/horror_pool/README.md

 - runs frontend lint
 - builds the frontend
 - uploads the backend JAR artifact
-- runs a Docker Compose smoke check against `/actuator/health`
+- runs a Docker Compose smoke check for the frontend, API CSRF endpoint, and SPA route fallback

 ---